sudoblockio/tackle/docs/index.rst

-.. cookiecutter documentation master file, created by sphinx-quickstart on Thu Jul 11 11:31:49 2013.
+.. tackle box documentation master file, created by sphinx-quickstart on Thu Jul 11 11:31:49 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.